corbtastik/todos-concourse/README.md

   -v resource_release_repository=todos-webflux
 ```

-This script pulls 4 releases from Github and pushes to Cloud Foundry.
+This script pulls the 5 releases from Github and pushes to Cloud Foundry.
 You'll want to change the cf manifest files contained in the [``ci/manifest``](/ci/manifest) folder to suit your liking.

 Once completed all apps should be running in CF.